UTM Bridging Pathway

 How it Works

-You will be required to enrol in, and successfully complete, two half credits over the Fall and Winter academic sessions.
+You will be required to enrol in, and successfully complete, two half credits over the Fall and Winter academic session.

-- If you achieve a 63% average or better in the Fall term half-credit course, you can continue into the Winter term for one additional half-credit course, for a total of 1.0 credits.
+- If you achieve an average between 63-72.9% in the Fall term half-credit course, you can continue into the Winter term for one additional half-credit course, for a total of 1.0 credits.

 - If you achieve a 73% average or better in the Fall term half-credit course, you may choose to take two half-credit courses in the Winter term, for a total of 1.5 credits.